It is never too late to hit the “reset” button.

 But on those days when your day doesn’t start out in an ideal fashion (let’s face it, not every day is going to fall into the perfect routine), here is 4 quick ways to hit the RESET button for your day and regain some peace and serenity.

 - Find you own calm.
 Take a moment to gain your composure.
 Tell your kids “Mama just needs one minute,” step outside, and take a deep breath.
 I recommend stepping outside for a moment because there really is nothing better than a breath of fresh air to clear your mind.
 Locking yourself in the bathroom will only make matters worse, the tiny humans will find you, pound on the door, and want to know exactly what you are doing in there.
 This will just add to your stress level.
-Now that you are outside, remember your purpose, you are here to raise these little ones to know Christ and to help generate faith in this upcoming generation.
-(Thank you Beth Moore & “Living Proof Live” this past April for that reminder.)
+(If you live in an apartment and can’t just step outside, take a cup of coffee or tea, a piece of chocolate and your phone (for music) into the bathroom with you.
+Take your moment of calm any way you can get it.)
+Now that you are momentarily alone, remember your purpose.
+You are here to raise these little ones to know Christ and to help generate faith in this upcoming generation.
 It is VITAL that you show them peace and calm.
 They learn by example.

 - Sit down.
 Have your children sit down with you, little ones on your lap, older children nearby.
 Telling your child to “calm down” will have just about as much effect on them as someone telling you to “calm down” when you are angry.
 It does NOT help.
 Sitting down automatically lowers the level of tension in the room.
 Take this time for a read aloud story or if you missed your morning devotion go ahead and do that now.